-We offer 45% discount to all approved bookstores for our books.
+We offer standard bookstore discounts to all approved bookstores.

 ABOUT OUR VAN GOGH BOOKS

 Our books about the extraordinary life and legacy of Vincent van Gogh are without doubt the most illuminating and enjoyable to read, written by some of the foremost scholars on the celebrated artist, and beautifully illustrated in full color.

 Ton de Brouwer is recognized in the Netherlands as an expert on Vincent, especially with regard to his early years in the small Brabant town of Nuenen.
 Ton’s book Van Gogh en Nuenen (now in its Third Edition in Dutch) is also now available for the first time as Van Gogh and Nuenen in English.